wzajas/kanji_reading_practice_sheets/README.md

 1. -w <number> - how many example words print with each character (default: 12).
 2. -r - show radicals under characters.
 3. -s - count kanji that appear in words (excluding @mykanji and @iknokanji) and print them into STDERR.
+4. -c - words will be sorted so that common will be first.
+Beware: some kanji have only few words that are marked as common so always check if result is what you really want.
+5. -i - words will be sorted so that irregular kanji usage will come last.

 ### Why ?